 Policies & Faculty

-Admission to the Management Major.
-Admission to the Management major in the College of Business typically occurs at the beginning of the student’s sophomore year.
-Multiple criteria will be considered for admission to the Management major.
+Admission to the Finance Major.
+Admission to the Finance major in the College of Business typically occurs at the beginning of the student’s sophomore year.
+Multiple criteria will be considered for admission to the Finance major.
 Admission is competitive; meeting minimum requirements does not guarantee admission.
 Deadlines for application are: October 1 for Spring Semester and March 1 for Fall Semester.

-Criteria Considered for Admission to the Management Major
+Criteria Considered for Admission to the Finance Major

 - Minimum cumulative (including Transfer) Grade Point Average of 2.5.